redwoodjs/makingwebapps/src/blog/content/email-client.md

 That’s it!
 You now have a local webserver running Miniflare, Cloudflare’s development environment, think of it as a tiny version of the Cloudflare network running on your laptop.

-Open your browser and access the webserver; you'll be greated by Redwood's
+Open your browser and access the webserver; you'll be greeted by Redwood's welcome page.

 ## Configuring email